Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Markov partition

+The Markov cuboids in the definition are unique.
+If $\PR$ is a Markov rectangle of a Markov partition, we denote by $\PC_\PR$ the corresponding cuboid.

-Any transitive Anosov flows admits a Markov partition (see \cite{Rather69,Ratner73}).
-Our definition of Markov partition is more restrictive than the usual definition, in the sense that a Markov cuboid $\PR$ have a nice transverse boundary $\partial^+\PR$.
-By taking Markov sub-partitions, any Markov partition in the usual sense can be transformed in a Markov partition in our sense.
-We define $\partial\PP,\partial^s\PP,\partial^u\PP,\partial^{su}\PP,\partial^-\PP,\partial^+\PP$ as the union of the corresponding boundary of the Markov cuboids of the Markov partition $\PP$.
+Any transitive Anosov flow admits a Markov partition (see \cite{Ratner69} or \cite[Theorem~2.1]{Ratner73}).
+Our definition of Markov partition is more restrictive than the usual definition, in the sense that a Markov cuboid $\PC$ has a connected boundary $\partial^+\PC$.
+By taking Markov sub-partitions, any Markov partition in the usual sense can be transformed into a Markov partition in our sense.
+We define $\partial^s\PP,\partial^u\PP,\partial^{su}\PP$ as the union of the corresponding boundary of the Markov cuboids of the Markov partition $\PP$.
+It follows from the definition that for all $t\geq 0$, we have~$\phi_t(\partial^s\PP)\subset\partial^s\PP$ and $\phi_{-t}(\partial^u\PP)\subset\partial^u\PP$.